abgoyal/instance-dns/README.md

     This simply copies the config file to /etc, the script to /usr/bin, and adds the script to crontab, to be executed at boot.

 * Bake this instance into a template/image/AMI/equivalent/backup as per the requirements of your cloud provider.
 Use this to launch as many instances as you want.
-Instance Dns will take the hostname assigned by the cloud provider at boot, and map it as a subdomain to the base domain you configured in the config file.
+Instance DNS will take the hostname assigned by the cloud provider at boot, and map it as a subdomain to the base domain you configured in the config file.